Ocean All Around (Innbundet)

 Overview Hav på alle kanter

-Islands are communities in miniature forms.
-When one is surrounded by the sea as far as the eye can see, the inhabitants all become passengers on the same ship – literally – and become more or less reliant on each other.
-Living on an island can be claustrophobic, romantic, windy, grim, lonely, frustrating, peaceful – but very rarely boring.
+Islands are communities in miniature.
+When you’re surrounded by ocean as far as the eye can see, islanders are in the same boat, so to speak.
+They all depend on each other.
+To live on an island can be claustrophobic, romantic, windy, grim, lonely, frustrating, peaceful – but never boring.

 To the top